 To offer personalization, brands need to leverage a combination of data, channel, and optimization.

-The 2018 Salesforce State of the Connected Consumer report reveals that 59% of customers expect brands to personalize communications.
-Furthermore, 79% are willing to share information in exchange for more relevant experiences.
+I recently came across a study by Salesforce.com on customer expectations that caught my attention.
+59% of consumers today expect brands to personalize the information they receive from them.
+Furthermore, 79% are willing to share information in exchange for relevant experiences.
 The 1:1 consumer experience is clearly the new battleground for brands today.

 The need for relevance has heralded tools such as creative management platforms (CMP) and dynamic creative optimization (DCO) in recent years.
 Among DCO platforms, there’s a wide range of personalization abilities.
 All the while, brands are trying to decipher which tool can help them achieve the coveted marketing goal of delivering the right message to the consumer, in the right channel and at the right time.